 All Curtin staff and students are covered by the University's insurance policies for approved fieldwork activities.
 These insurances may include Student Personal Accident, Public Liability, and Professional Indemnity.
-More information about Curtin's Legal Requirements can be found on the University's Risk, Compliance & Audit web page.
+More information can be found at Risk, Compliance and Audit and 3 Checks for Safety.